robert-rc2i/ptq-client-webapp/README.md

 # Pianoteq client [![CodeQL](https://github.com/robert-rc2i/ptq-client-webapp/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/robert-rc2i/ptq-client-webapp/actions/workflows/codeql-analysis.yml)

 This project allows you to control your Pianoteq instance from any browser (Safari, Chrome and Firefox).
+It now supports Pianoteq Stage and Standard.
+Also works for Pro users, but does not cover all the parameters available in PRO.

 Here are the main features